Lab 3: Series and Parallel Resistive Circuit

 -

 Set up the other DMM at your workbench to the current mode (DCI) by holding the "SHIFT" button (1) and the "DCV" button (2).
-Afterward, ensure the banana cable is connected properly to the DMM for voltage measurement by connecting the black banana cable to the "LO" Input (3) and the red banana cable to the "3A" Input (4) as shown in Figure 3.4.
-Then Connect jumper wires to each of the alligator clips.
+Afterward, ensure the banana cable is connected properly to the DMM for voltage measurement by connecting the black banana cable to the "LO" input (3) and the red banana cable to the "3A" input (4) as shown in Figure 3.4.
+Then connect jumper wires to each of the alligator clips.

 Figure 3.4